 Aston Martin's top brass, if they were allowed a moment of unfiltered candour, would probably admit they got the original Rapide wrong.
 Upon launch, the company claimed that it was a luxury limousine with sporting ability when required, but the truth of the matter was that there's just not enough space in the back seats for this car to measure up against luxury saloons.
 It was a sports car trying to be something it wasn't.
 And in this division, a sports car - whether it has two doors or four - needs proper power and presence.
 Aston better delivered with the restyled Rapide S in 2013 and the company subsequently went much further.
-With a whole host of engineering upgrades applied since the 'S' was originally launched, this model has really found its stride.
+With a whole host of engineering upgrades applied since the 'S' was originally launched, this model has really found its stride in this last AMR form.
 It's still small in the back, but now punches above its weight in other dynamic regards.

-The Rapide S is an undeniably handsome thing and the current has benefitted from various detail changes that have kept it looking fresh.
-Outside there's a ten-spoke forged alloy wheel design, available in a variety of finishes, that saves almost seven kilos in weight.
+The Rapide AMR is an undeniably handsome thing and the current has benefitted from various detail changes that have kept it looking fresh.
+Outside there's a forged alloy wheel design, available in a variety of finishes, that saves almost seven kilos in weight.
 There are also various paint colour options including Diavalo Red, a shade once limited to the showstopping V12 Zagato.
 Inside, the cars get a seris of desirable leather trim colour options including the blue-black Dark Knight, and bold Fandango Pink.
 There's also the option of a Duotone leather seat finish in Sahara Tan and Vibrant Red, as well as a range of headlining options that mix quilting with the finest leathers or Alcantara.
 One thing that hasn't significantly changed is the amount of space inside the car.
 A six footer sitting behind another will have trouble slotting in without sitting splay-kneed.
 Additional practicality is delivered by the two rear seats that fold flat at the touch of a button.

 By any objective measure the Aston Martin Rapide is extremely expensive to run.
 It's hard to know just where to start when cataloguing the costs.
 Depreciation is the big ticket item and at the moment there aren't any big four-seater cars that hold onto their value particularly well so that's no particular slur on the Aston.
 Nevertheless, you can expect your new Aston Martin to drop around £65k in value over 24 months of ownership.
 Fuel economy has improved with the fitment of the ZF transmission.
 Fuel economy rises from a faintly embarrassing 19.9mpg on the combined cycle to a more respectable 21.9mpg.
 Emissions improve in turn, with carbon dioxide output dropping from 332g/km to a round 300g/km.
 Insurance is a top of the shop group 50.

-Some might argue that Aston Martin has spent a lot of money in recent years improving the one part of the Rapide S that few had any real complaints about, namely the dynamics.
+Some might argue that Aston Martin has spent a lot of money in recent years improving the one part of the Rapide AMR that few had any real complaints about, namely the dynamics.
 That's as maybe, but so good is the ZF eight-speed transmission that it would be an asset to virtually any car and it has the allied benefit of improving fuel economy and therefore range, a handy commodity in any car with grand touring pretensions.
 Most of all this signals a tacit admission on Aston Martins part that the Rapide model needed to change its focus.
 It's not a natural rival for the big supersaloons.
 The basic architecture of the vehicle means it's too small in the back for that.
 Instead, it's now being positioned as a sports coupe with occasional rear seat versatility.
-It's taken a long time to wriggle into that niche, but in the current Rapide S guise, it looks a car that's a good deal more comfortable in its own skin.
+It's taken a long time to wriggle into that niche, but in the current Rapide AMR guise, it looks a car that's a good deal more comfortable in its own skin.

 By Andy Enright